hypen-eng/publics-bot/README.md

 ## Support & Documentation
  [Support server](https://discord.gg/EHwWE6Sfgq).

- # Do -config join to get started.
+ 1- Do -config join to get started.
- # Write your joinmessage now.
+ 2- Write your joinmessage now.
- # Write your joinchannel now.
+ 3- Write your joinchannel now.
- # Its done YAY,Do -testjoin to test it!.
+ 4-Its done YAY,Do -testjoin to test it!.
  EX- {user} welcome to the server,invited by {inviter},invites {inviter.invites}.